jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab2.md

 The three types of pipelines available in the tool are summarized in the following table.
 The tool automatically selects the right pipeline style to use for a given pipelined loop or function.
 If the pipeline is used with hls::tasks, the flushing pipeline (FLP) style is automatically selected to avoid deadlocks.
 If the pipeline control requires high fanout, and meets other free-running requirements, the tool selects the free-running pipeline (FRP) style to limit the high fanout.
 Finally, if neither of the above cases apply, then the standard pipeline (STP) style is selected.
 [Ref](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/Flushing-Pipelines-and-Pipeline-Types)

 This example uses a FRP (free-ruuning pipeline) mode to configure the pipeline architecture using a global command which is useful in reducing control logic fanout in vivado.
-In this example, we use the function which add 1 for ten times.

 **free_pipe_mult.h**
 ```c++